shahed-hasan-github/Photo-Video-Editor/README.md

 </p>
 <h2>License</h2>
-<p>The Daily News Android Application is an open source software.
+<p>This Android Application is an open source software.
 Please review the license file for detailed terms and conditions.</p>